ahakimx/aws-cloudformation/vpc/README.md

-Create VPC and Internet Gateway, then attach internet gateway to VPC.
+## Create VPC and Internet Gateway

+This section is create vpc and internet gateway then attach internet gateway to VPC.

 Run script to create a VPC: